 It is the natural part.
 Sure, the tree stump is likely very heavy, but moving it is nothing compared to all the work you had to do to pry from its roots and detach it from the ground altogether.
 Call someone who can come pick the stump up for you.
 You can probably even make some killer firewood with a more massive tree stump.

 You can get in touch with your city to see if tree stumps are picked up for disposal.
 Recycling centers will typically take tree stumps off your hands too.

 Knowing how to remove tree stumps can add a lot of value to your home, and even better, it adds valuable land for you to use without obstacles.

 Imagine all the things you can do once you get rid of that stump.
 Put down a flower bed, or maybe a garden.
-There are countless things you’ll be able to do with this added space; you have to figure the best way to use it.
+You’ll be able to do countless things with this added space; you have to figure the best way to use it.